Paris Gun: Use in World War I

 The Paris gun was used to shell Paris at a range of 120 km.
 The gun was fired from a wooded hill (Le mont de Joie) near Crépy, and the first shell landed at 7:18 a.m. on 23 March 1918 on the Quai de la Seine, the explosion being heard across the city.
 Shells continued to land at 15-minute intervals, with 21 counted on the first day.
 On the first day, fifteen people were killed and thirty-six wounded.
 The effect on morale in Paris was immediate: by 27 March, queues of thousands had started at the Gare d'Orsay and, at the Gare Montparnasse, ticket sales out of the capital were suspended due to demand.

-The initial assumption was these were bombs dropped from an airplane or Zeppelin flying too high to be seen or heard.
+The initial assumption was these were bombs dropped from an airplane or Zeppelin flying too high to be seen or heard, or perhaps an "aerial torpedo".
 Within a few hours, sufficient casing fragments had been collected to show that the explosions were the result of shells, not bombs.
 By the end of the day, military authorities were aware the shells were being fired from behind German lines by a new long-range gun, although there was initial press speculation on the origin of the shells.
 This included the theory they were being fired by German agents close by Paris, or even within the city itself, so abandoned quarries close to the city were searched for a hidden gun.
+Another possibility was that German forces had penetrated the front line, but authorities realized that such heavy artillery could not be moved and emplaced so quickly.

+The press reported the German gun's range as about 100 km, which amazed American ordnance officers, and the shells as 240 mm, compared to the 17 in caliber of heavy German siege shells.
+The previous world distance record was German bombardment of Dunkirk from 22 mi, while the best American gun had a range of 19 mi.
+Experts thought that the German weapon might be a product of the Škoda Works.
 Three emplacements for the gun were located within days by the French reconnaissance pilot Didier Daurat, the path of the shells which landed in Paris having revealed the direction from which they were being fired.
 The closest emplacement was engaged by a 34 cm railway gun while the other two sites were bombed by aircraft, although this failed to interrupt the German bombardment.